Home Working in Australia – What you need to know

 Work as a driver or delivery person

 If you are looking for a job with flexible hours, the jobs of drivers or deliverymen are a good opportunity to earn a little money.
-You just need to have an ABN, a good smartphone, a vehicle and good insurance.
+You just need to have an ABN, a smartphone, a bike / car and insurance.

 If you have a car, you will be able to work as a driver for companies like Uber, Didi or Ola in Australia.